teuben/teunix/docs/astronomy-on-ubuntu.md

 * backup tools:   rsync, unison
 * video editing: kdenlive, ffmpeg, peek

+### Commercial vs. OpenSource

+The most common commercial applications have open source alternatives:

+     # COM         # ORG
+     IDL           gdl
+     matlab        octave
+     mathematica   octave, maxima
+     photoshop     gimp
+     lightroom     darktable
+     Office365     LibreOffice
+     MS Publisher  scribus
+     CorelDraw     inkscape

+See also https://www.opensourcealternative.to/ for an expanded version of this

 ## alternatives

-If multiple versions of the same command exist, there is an easy is a mechanism in Linux to pick the one you prefer:
+If multiple versions of the same command exist (e.g. the gnu compiler), there is a is a mechanism in Linux to pick the one you prefer:

       update-alternatives --help

-Other methods to this are the **modules** command.
+Other methods to this are the **module** command, if thats installed and enabled.

-## Universal Binaries, Russian Dolls and other such containers
+## 12. Universal Binaries, Russian Dolls and other such containers

 Unix used to be a little simpler, there was just Unix.
 Now we have virtual machines, containers etc.etc.
 Within Linux there is another type of fragmentation going on, coming out of the frustration of